chronogolf/lightspeed_restaurant/README.md

 ## About Us
 [![Chronogolf by Lightspeed][crest]](https://www.chronogolf.com)

-[Chronogolf](https://www.chronogolf.com)'s mission is to facilitate the interactions between golf managers and golf players.
+[Chronogolf by Lightspeed](https://www.chronogolf.com)'s mission is to facilitate the interactions between golf managers and golf players.
 We are building software that allows golf directors to better manage their course, together with a marketplace to find & book games in real-time.
 We are constantly innovating and trying to challenge the status quo.

 Find more informations at https://pro.chronogolf.com